ODBC from C tutorial (part 1) — getting started

 SQLUSMALLINT DriverCompletion)

-Rather than explain every argument in detail (there are plenty of references which do this) we'll provide the two simplest ways of using SQLDriverConnect.
-The most important arguments are ConnectionHandle, InConnectionString, StringLength1 and DriverCompletion as these are the minimum required to connect to a data source.
+Rather than explain every argument in detail (there are plenty of references that do this) we'll provide the two simplest ways of using SQLDriverConnect.
+The most important arguments are ConnectionHandle, InConnectionString, StringLength1, and DriverCompletion.
+These are the minimum number of arguments required to connect to a data source.

 SQLRETURN ret;